 – buttonhole foot.

-– if you like using decorative stitches, you’ll want an ’embroidery’ foot, which has a channel on the bottom so it doesn’t catch on the thick amounts of thread making up the stitch.
+– if you like using dense decorative stitches or thicker threads you’ll want an ’embroidery’ foot, which has a channel underneath so it doesn’t catch on the thick amounts of thread making up the stitch.

 If you’re tempted by a cheap ‘generic’ foot, check that it will work on your make and model of machine.
 Snap-on feet holders are not all the same. . .

 – – –

 The best sewer I know uses a basic mechanical machine costing about £110/$140 new.

 But there are many machines with extra facilities.
 Best to move on to one of these when you have enough experience to know what sort of sewing you most enjoy.